Journal (or General Journal)

 This is why the general ledger is also called the original book of entries, chronological book, or daybook.
 In the journal, two aspects of every transaction are recorded, following the double-entry system of accounting.

 Before recording transactions in the journal, it is important to understand double-entry bookkeeping, as well as the differences between the two main types of bookkeeping: namely, double-entry and single-entry bookkeeping.

 After analyzing a business transaction, it is recorded in a book known as the journal (or general journal).
 When a transaction is logged in the journal, it becomes a journal entry.

 The process of recording transactions in the journal is referred to as journalizing.

 Recording a transaction in the books of accounts is known as making an entry.
 When a transaction is recorded in the journal, it is known as a journal entry.

-Sequentially, journalizing is the second step of accounting cycle.
-The first step being the analysis of transaction that provides the necessary information required to journalize a transaction.
-The process of recording in the journal is called “Journalizing.”
+Journalizing is the second step in the accounting cycle.
+The first step is transaction analysis, which provides the information needed to journalize a transaction.
+The process of recording in the journal is called journalizing.

-there are some transactions that do not involve sales, purchases, cash receipts, or cash payments or are too complex to fit conveniently into these journals.
-Examples are a sales or purchase return, a compound entry that involves several accounts, and most adjusting entries.
+Examples include a sales or purchase return, a compound entry involving several accounts, and most adjusting entries.
 These entries are most easily made in the general journal.

-- June 17: A. Waller returned some merchandise because it did not meet her needs.
+- 17 June: A. Wallar returned merchandise because it did not meet her needs.
 She received a $200 credit on her account.

 These entries are recorded in the general journal shown below.